The use of bicycles

 - □ Do not park your bicycle in areas other than the prescribed areas.

 - *Bicycles left unattended in areas other than prescribed bicycle parking areas may be removed in accordance with regulations.
 Removed bicycles are stored in a storage facility, so confirm the details on the nearby signboard or posters if your bicycle has been removed.
-When you collect your bicycle from the storage facility, you will need to bring your bicycle key, ID and the storage fee of 2,300 yen.
+When you collect your bicycle from the storage facility, you will need to bring your bicycle key, ID and 2,300 yen for the cost of removal and storage.

 Eight types of train run through Kyoto.